King3846/D-OS/README.md

 if your device supports a browser, yes!

 # will you add more features?
-normally! you can make a issue eith your suggestion or if you found a bug.
+normally! you can make a issue with your suggestion or if you found a bug.

 # is there a community to know the latest updates?
 yes! here: https://discord.gg/5nF3PJrXkh